NallaRK/My-Learnings/JavaScript/ch5.closures.md

 ## IIFE

 Immeidately Invoked Function Expression, this creates closure and doesn't add or modify global object.
+It has it'w own lexical environment.

 ```
 (function(){